 Heatstroke, or hyperthermia, is the second leading cause of vehicle-related deaths for children, only behind motor vehicle crashes in deaths per year.
-So far in 2013, 24 children nationally have died from heat stroke after being left unattended in vehicles.
+Every year, children in the United States die from heat stroke after being left unattended in vehicles.
 As part of National Heatstroke Prevention Day on July 31, The Injury Prevention Center at Hasbro Children’s Hospital (IPC) is reminding parents and caregivers to be vigilant of excessively hot weather when driving with children as passengers.

 Heatstroke, a condition that occurs when the body isn’t able to cool itself quickly enough and body temperature rises to dangerous levels, occurs more frequently in children because a child’s body heats up three to five times faster than an adult body.
 On a hot day in just 10 minutes a car can increase in temperature by 19 degrees.
 Contrary to popular belief, cracking a window open does not help reduce the temperature in a parked car.
 Left in a car unattended, a child’s health can be in danger within minutes on a very hot day.

 It does not have to be excessively hot outside for a car to heat up to a dangerous level.
 Light pouring through the windows of a car stays within the vehicle and raises its temperature.
 On an 80-degree day, temperatures inside a vehicle can quickly climb to over 100 degrees.